GaoyangLuo/ppr_practice/README.md

 ```

 ### Notion
-Here, the each value refers to:
+Here, each value refers to:
 ```sh
 Options:
     -i, --input First column should contain indexes, the second is x, the third is y, header should be included.